elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-neoimpressionism-influence-modern-art-movements.md

 url: /learn/art-history-and-literature/questions/how-did-neoimpressionism-influence-modern-art-movements
 score: 9.0
 related_article1:
-    id: 170262
+    id: 170260
+    title: >-
-    title: How did scientific techniques influence the color theory used in Neo-Impressionism?
+        How did Georges Seurat contribute to the development of Neo-Impressionism?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-scientific-techniques-influence-the-color-theory-used-in-neoimpressionism
+    url: /learn/art-history-and-literature/questions/how-did-georges-seurat-contribute-to-the-development-of-neoimpressionism
 related_article2:
-    id: 170269
+    id: 170261
+    title: >-
-    title: What were the key artistic techniques used by Georges Seurat in his paintings?
+        What is Pointillism, and how did Georges Seurat apply this technique in his work?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-key-artistic-techniques-used-by-georges-seurat-in-his-paintings
+    url: /learn/art-history-and-literature/questions/what-is-pointillism-and-how-did-georges-seurat-apply-this-technique-in-his-work
 related_article3:
-    id: 170271
+    id: 170262
-    title: What themes did Paul Signac explore in his works, and how did his style evolve over time?
+    title: >-
+        How did scientific techniques influence the color theory used in Neo-Impressionism?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-themes-did-paul-signac-explore-in-his-works-and-how-did-his-style-evolve-over-time
+    url: /learn/art-history-and-literature/questions/how-did-scientific-techniques-influence-the-color-theory-used-in-neoimpressionism
 related_article4:
-    id: 170269
+    id: 170273
-    title: What were the key artistic techniques used by Georges Seurat in his paintings?
+    title: >-
+        What role did industrialization and urbanization play in the historical context of Neo-Impressionism?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-key-artistic-techniques-used-by-georges-seurat-in-his-paintings
+    url: /learn/art-history-and-literature/questions/what-role-did-industrialization-and-urbanization-play-in-the-historical-context-of-neoimpressionism
 related_article5:
     id: 170260
+    title: >-
-    title: How did Georges Seurat contribute to the development of Neo-Impressionism?
+        How did Georges Seurat contribute to the development of Neo-Impressionism?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-did-georges-seurat-contribute-to-the-development-of-neoimpressionism
 ---